pollfish/docs/android/universal.md

 You can use Pollfish either in Developer or in Release mode.

-*   **Developer mode** is used to show to the developer how Pollfish will be shown through an app (useful during development and testing).
+*   **Developer mode** is used to show to the developer how Pollfish surveys will be shown through an app (useful during development and testing).
-*   **Release mode** is the mode to be used for a released app in any app store(start receiving paid surveys).
+*   **Release mode** is the mode to be used for a released app in any app store (start receiving paid surveys).

 Pollfish runs in developer mode by default (when you sign your apk with a debug key).
 It will turn to Release mode automatically when you sign your apk with a release key.

 However you can explicity request Pollfish SDK to run in release or developer mode by setting mode through ParamsBuilder instance during initialization.
+If you explicity request release mode or not through ParamsBuilder, type of signing key is ignored and does not affect Pollfish mode any more.
 <br/>

 Below you can see an example on how you can turn your app in Release mode explicitly: